-- There is only an arrest record and no charges were filed in a Court.
+There is only an arrest record, and no charges were filed in Court.

-Despite the above, a successfully completed deferred judgement on any sex offense cannot be sealed, pursuant to recently decided case M.T. v.
+Despite the above, a successfully completed deferred judgment on any sex offense cannot be sealed, pursuant to M.T. v.
 People.

 Who is now eligible?

-In addition to the cases that were eligible under previous law, the following convictions are now eligible:
+In addition to the cases that were eligible under previous law, referenced above, the following convictions are now eligible:

-- Convictions for Class 2 Misdemeanors, Class 3 Misdemeanors, any Drug Misdemeanors.
+Convictions for Class 2 Misdemeanors, Class 3 Misdemeanors, and any Drug Misdemeanors.
 These cases may be sealed two years after the completion of any sentence imposed in the case.

-- Convictions for Class 4 Felonies, Class 5 Felonies, Class 6 Felonies, Level 3 Drug Felonies, Level 4 Drug Felonies, Class 1 Misdemeanors.
-These cases may be sealed five years after the completion of any sentence imposed in the case.
+Convictions for Class 4 Felonies, Class 5 Felonies, Class 6 Felonies, Level 3 Drug Felonies, Level 4 Drug Felonies, Class 1 Misdemeanors.
+These cases may be sealed three years after the completion of any sentence imposed in the case.

 You can only petition to have your criminal records to be sealed once in any twelve month period.